thijsrijkers/neon/README.md

 - Flexibility to experiment with runtime behavior, permission models, and APIs.
 - An ideal foundation for building developer tools, web frameworks, and edge runtimes.

-## Core Principles

-- **Performance-first**: Powered by V8, designed to stay lean and fast.
-- **Simplicity over complexity**: Written in Go with modular, readable code.
-- **Modern JavaScript**: ES6+ syntax, npm support, server APIs.
-- **Extendability**: Built for embedding, customization, and future features like TypeScript, WASM, and sandboxing.

 ## Installation

 > Work in progress